We’ve got tips on everything from what currency to pay in when using your card to managing leftover foreign cash.

 Remember to sort out your spending money in the weeks leading up to your trip.
-Depending on your situation and where you’re travelling, you may prefer to take cards, or travel money.
-You may also want to take a mixture of both.
+Depending on your situation and where you’re travelling, you may prefer to take cards or travel money.
+Or you may want to take a mixture of both.

 Make a note of the number to call your bank from outside the UK so you can get in contact if something happens while you’re away.
 If you're with HSBC, you can phone +44 1442 422929 from outside the UK.

 When shopping or eating out in a restaurant, you may be asked if you want to pay in pound sterling instead of the local currency.
 This is called dynamic currency conversion (DCC).
-You’ll almost always be charged a higher exchange rate for choosing to pay in pound sterling and the merchant may add on extra conversion fees.
+You’ll almost always be charged a higher exchange rate for choosing to pay in sterling and the merchant may add on extra conversion fees.

 If you choose to pay in the local currency, the exchange rate will be set by Visa or Mastercard.
 In most cases it will be lower.

 Consider storing your cards and cash separately to reduce the risk of them all being lost, or stolen, at the same time.
-If you have one available, use a safe to store anything valuable (including money) that you don’t need to have with you.
+Use a safe to store anything valuable (including money) that you don’t need to have with you.

 Regardless of whether you’re using cards or travel money, it can be a good idea to give yourself a daily budget for spending while you’re away.
 By setting a reasonable target, you can make sure that when you come home you’re not stressed about money and in need of a holiday all over again.

 If your cards are lost, or stolen, while you’re away, you should tell your bank as soon as you realise so they can cancel them.

-If you’re an HSBC customer, you can temporarily block/freeze your card while abroad.
-If your card is lost or stolen call us on +44 1442 422929, or use our mobile banking app to temporarily freeze your card.
+If you’re with HSBC, you can temporarily block your card while outside the UK.
+If your card is lost or stolen, call us on +44 1442 422929, or use our mobile banking app to temporarily block your card.

-If you’ve got any surplus cash, you have a couple of options when you return home.
+If you’ve got any cash left over, you have a couple of options when you return home.